-17 Regulation (EU) 2020/852 of the European Parliament and the Council of 18 June 2020 on the establishment of a framework to facilitate sustainable investment, and amending Regulation (EU) 2019/2088 (OJ L 198, 22.6.2020, p.
+&lt;sup>17 Regulation (EU) 2020/852 of the European Parliament and the Council of 18 June 2020 on the establishment of a framework to facilitate sustainable investment, and amending Regulation (EU) 2019/2088 (OJ L 198, 22.6.2020, p.
 13).

-18 Contained in the "2030 Agenda for Sustainable Development" adopted by the UN General Assembly on 25 September 2015.
+&lt;sup>18 Contained in the "2030 Agenda for Sustainable Development" adopted by the UN General Assembly on 25 September 2015.

-- (109) 'swap point' means the difference between the exchange rate of the forward transaction and the exchange rate of the spot transaction in a foreign exchange swap, quoted according to general market conventions; - (110) 'tap issuance' or 'tap issue' means an issue forming a single series with an earlier issuance or issue; - (111) 'TARGET2' means the real-time gross settlement system for the euro, providing settlement of payments in euro in central bank money, regulated under Guideline ECB/2012/27; - (112) 'TARGET2-Ireland' means the real-time gross settlement system of the Bank that forms part of TARGET2; - (113) 'tender procedure' means a procedure whereby the Eurosystem provides liquidity to, or withdraws liquidity from, the market whereby the Bank enters into transactions by accepting bids submitted by counterparties after a public announcement; - (114) 'trade date (T)' means the date on which a trade, i.e. an agreement on a financial transaction between two counterparties, is struck.
-The trade date may coincide with the settlement date for the transaction (same-day settlement) or precede the settlement date by a specified number of business days (the settlement date is specified as T + the settlement lag); - (115) 'tri-party agent' (TPA) means a CSD operating an eligible SSS that has entered into a contract with an NCB whereby such CSD is to provide certain collateral management services as an agent of that NCB; - (116) 'Union' means the European Union; - (117) 'valuation haircut' means a percentage decrease applied to the market value of an asset mobilised as collateral in Eurosystem credit operations; - (118) 'valuation markdown' means a certain percentage decrease in the market value of assets, mobilised as collateral in Eurosystem credit operations, prior to the application of any valuation haircut; - (119) 'variable rate tender procedure' means a tender procedure whereby participating counterparties bid both the amount they want to transact and the interest rate, swap point or price at which they want to enter into transactions with the Eurosystem in competition with each other, and whereby the most competitive bids are satisfied first until the total amount offered is exhausted; - (120) 'wind-down entity' means an entity, whether privately or publicly owned, that (a) has as its main purpose the gradual divestment of its assets and the cessation of its business; or (b) is an asset management or divestment entity established to support financial sector restructuring and/or resolution, including asset management vehicles resulting from a resolution action in the form of the application of an asset separation tool pursuant to Article 26 of Regulation (EU) No 806/2014 of the

-European Parliament and of the Council19 or national legislation implementing Article 42 of Directive 2014/59/EU of the European Parliament and of the Council20.
+- (110) 'TARGET2' means the real-time gross settlement system for the euro, providing settlement of payments in euro in central bank money, regulated under Guideline ECB/2012/27; - (111) 'TARGET2-Ireland' means the real-time gross settlement system of the Bank that forms part of TARGET2; - (112) 'tender procedure' means a procedure whereby the Eurosystem provides liquidity to, or withdraws liquidity from, the market whereby the Bank enters into transactions by accepting bids submitted by counterparties after a public announcement; - (113) 'trade date (T)' means the date on which a trade, i.e. an agreement on a financial transaction between two counterparties, is struck.
+The trade date may coincide with the settlement date for the transaction (same-day settlement) or precede the settlement date by a specified number of business days (the settlement date is specified as T + the settlement lag); - (114) 'tri-party agent' (TPA) means a CSD operating an eligible SSS that has entered into a contract with an NCB whereby such CSD is to provide certain collateral management services as an agent of that NCB; - (115) 'Union' means the European Union; - (116) 'valuation haircut' means a percentage decrease applied to the market value of an asset mobilised as collateral in Eurosystem credit operations; - (117) 'valuation markdown' means a certain percentage decrease in the market value of assets, mobilised as collateral in Eurosystem credit operations, prior to the application of any valuation haircut; - (118) 'variable rate tender procedure' means a tender procedure whereby participating counterparties bid both the amount they want to transact and the interest rate, swap point or price at which they want to enter into transactions with the Eurosystem in competition with each other, and whereby the most competitive bids are satisfied first until the total amount offered is exhausted; - (119) 'wind-down entity' means an entity, whether privately or publicly owned, that (a) has as its main purpose the gradual divestment of its assets and the cessation of its business; or (b) is an asset management or divestment entity established to support financial sector restructuring and/or resolution, including asset management vehicles resulting from a resolution action in the form of the application of an asset separation tool pursuant to Article 26 of Regulation (EU) No 806/2014 of the European Parliament and of the Council or national legislation implementing Article 42 of Directive 2014/59/EU of the European Parliament and of the Council.